A Day in the Life

-SCHOOL DAY:Altura Prep’s school day begins at 8:00am every day, and ends at 3:00pm on Monday, Tuesday, Wednesday, and Thursday.
-Dismissal is at 12:00pm on Fridays for teacher development time.
-We also offer after-school programming beginning ending at 6:00pm each day.
+SCHOOL DAY:Altura Prep’s school day begins at 8:00 am every day, and ends at 3:15pm on Monday, Tuesday, Wednesday, and Thursday.
+Dismissal is at 12:30pm on Fridays for teacher development time.

 CLASSES:Students are in a class of 22 students, named after a college or university.
-Each student has 3 different teachers that specialize in reading, math, and STEAM.
+Each student has multiple teachers, each one specializes in reading, math, and STEAM.

 Read on to learn about a day in the life of an Altura Prep scholar.